 The process to make strategic product and marketing decisions starts with your internal vision and adds insights into what markets will value to grow your business.
 We characterize the behavioral and emotional responses customers do and will have to products, services, and individuals – as appropriate.
 In so doing, marketers receive the information they need to generate the compelling benefits, value propositions, and positionings that go beyond functional appeals.
 So, communications and offering design are more targeted and impactful, because they address the unique triggers necessary to establish preferences and the desired customer behaviors.

-The MRD identifies the skills required for successful strategy execution:
+The Marketing Readiness Diagnostic identifies the skills required for successful strategy execution:

 - Where are the critical skill gaps in our organization?

 - What is the exact nature of these readiness gaps?

 - Are there common issues across the organization?

 - Which gaps are the most important to address?

 - Which marketing plans are at risk?
 Which ones can we implement?